Scholarships Make Dreams a Reality

 Accessibility Transcript 1: Scholarship Infographic

-Thirty-four percent of scholarship recipients are first-generation students.
-5,500-plus community members support scholarships each year. $21.2 million was given to support scholarships at CSU during academic year 2022-2023.
-Eighty-nine percent is the graduation rate of scholarship recipients.
+Thirty-five percent of scholarship recipients are first-generation students.
+4,300-plus community members support scholarships each year. $18.8 million was given to support scholarships at CSU during academic year 2023-2024.
+Ninety percent is the graduation rate of scholarship recipients.

 Accessibility Transcript 2: Establishing a Scholarship

 Criteria for a University scholarship is a $25,000 minimum for an endowed scholarship and $1,000 for an annual scholarship.
 Criteria for a presidential scholarship is a $50,000 minimum for an endowed scholarship and $2,500 for an annual scholarship.
 The CSU Foundation receives, manages, and prudently invests the funds for the benefit of CSU.
-There is a 1.7% CSU Foundation administrative fee – 1% which goes to enhance student support, and .7% to cover administrative expenses.
-For all gifts, there is a 5% advancement investment fee.
+There is a 1.5% CSU Foundation administrative fee for endowments only, annually.
+For all gifts, one time, there is a 5% advancement investment fee.
 Colorado State University spends private support in accordance with donor intent, and CSU students benefit from scholarship support, unlocking their potential to become the leaders, innovators, and changemakers of tomorrow.

 Accessibility Transcript 3: Scholarship Timeline